How to prepare your sustainability reporting according to CSRD

 Which companies are covered by CSRD?

-CSRD applies to large companies that meet two of these three criteria in the last two financial years:
+The next group to be covered are large companies and parent companies of groups that meet at least two of three criteria in the last two financial years:

-The requirements for small and medium-sized companies are expected to be somewhat less strict than for large companies.
-For example, SMEs are not required to comply with the CSRD until 2027 for the 2026 financial year.
+The requirements for small and medium-sized companies are expected to be slightly less strict than for large companies.
+SMEs that meet the thresholds above will be hit on January 1, 2026 with reporting in 2027 but there is a possibility for exemptions until 2028.

-All companies are encouraged to start reporting as soon as possible to facilitate the transition.
-Companies that wait to report according to CSRD risk becoming less attractive to investors as comparability with other companies cannot be done.
+All companies are encouraged to start preparing their reporting as soon as possible to facilitate the transition.
+Companies that delay reporting under CSRD risk becoming less attractive both for investors as comparability with other companies cannot be made and from a competitive point of view.

 Here you can read more about how Stratsys' tools for sustainability management help organizations streamline their sustainability reporting and compliance with relevant frameworks.